 If you are new to projects, you can find more info on creating a project here.

-Once your project is created, you'll find the "Input/Output Tests" window by clicking in the left side bar.
+Once your project is created, you'll find the "Input/Output Tests" window by clicking the Debugger Icon in the left side bar.

 Creating a Project with Input/Output Tests